Quantum cohomology of the Grassmannian and unitary Dyson Brownian motion: Berry-Esseen theorem on

 \subsection{Wasserstein distance on $T_k$}

 In \cite{BobLed}, the authors related the Wassertein distance between two probability measures on $\mathbb{R}/2\pi\mathbb{Z}$ to a weighted norm of the difference of their Fourier transform.
-We will use the same method on $T_k$, taking advantage of the Fourier transform which has been defined in Section \ref{Sec:Fourier_continuous} (the reader should refer to this section for the notations used in this paragraph).
+We will use the same method on $T_k$, taking advantage of the Fourier transform which has been defined in Section \ref{Sec:Fourier_continuous} (the reader should refer to this section for the notation used in this paragraph).
 For $J\in B_{k}$, set $\kappa(J):=\Vert J-\frac{k-1}{2}\mathbf{1}_k\Vert^2-\Vert \tilde{I}_0\Vert^2$.
 Then, according to \eqref{eq:Fourier_Dyson_Brownian_motion}, $\kappa(J)=\kappa_{k,k}(J)$ for $J\in B_{k,n}$.
-We first have the following result relating the Wassertein distance on $U(k)$ in a similar way as in \cite{BobLed}. \begin{lemma} For $\mu,\nu\in\mathcal{M}_1( U(k))$ which are conjugation invariant and all $t>0$,
+We first have the following result relating the Wassertein distance between two probability measures on $U(k)$ to the difference between their Fourier transform, in a similar way as in \cite{BobLed}. \begin{lemma} For $\mu,\nu\in\mathcal{M}_1( U(k))$ which are conjugation invariant and all $t>0$,

 where the Wassertein distance is taken with respect to the metric on $U(k)$ induced by $\langle \cdot,\cdot\rangle_{k,k}$ on $\mathfrak{u}_k$. \end{lemma} \begin{proof} Note first that for any function $f:U(k)\rightarrow \mathbb{R}$ central and $1$-Lipschitz, $\nabla f$ is almost-everywhere defined and essentially bounded by $1$ so that